merks/p2repo-sbom/docs/renderer-guide.md

 to upload SBOMs and analyze them for vulnerabilities.
 The generator can be used to generate an SBOM that is uploaded to `sbom.eclipse.org` as described in the [Maven/Jenkins Integration](build-guide.md) guide.
+Due to current limitations of `dependency-track`, it's best to use the [`-dependency-track`](cli-guide.md#-dependency-track) option for generating the SBOM to be uploaded.
-Such an SBOM can subsequently be downloaded, enhanced with vulnerabilities details, for viewing in the renderer using `Components → Download BOM → Inventory with Vulnerabilities`:
+A `dependency-track` SBOM can subsequently be downloaded, enhanced with vulnerabilities details, using `Components → Download BOM → Inventory with Vulnerabilities` for viewing in the renderer:

 ![](assets/dependency-track-download-sbom.png)